-Locate an area on an outside wall that can accommodate a four inch round hole which is free of framing members, heat ducts, wiring and other obstructions.
-Make the hole through the wall, and insert one of the tubes until it is flush with the outside wall.
-Mark any excess that protrudes into the room with a pencil and cut it off with the hacksaw.
+Locate an area on an outside wall, free of obstructions, that can accommodate a four inch round hole.
+Make the hole and insert one of the tubes until it is flush with the outside wall.
+Cut off any excess with a hacksaw.
 For deeper walls, the second tube may be needed.

-Seal the tube to both interior and exterior walls with the rope caulking provided in the hardware packet.
-Try to avoid getting the caulking inside the tube.
-Fasten the exterior grille assembly to the outside wall with four of the screws from the hardware packet.
+Seal the tube to both interior and exterior walls with the rope caulking provided.
+Avoid getting the caulking inside the tube.
+Fasten the exterior grill assembly to the outside wall with four of the screws from the hardware packet.

 Minimum air settingsTo establish a constant low volume airflow, even when the damper is closed, remove the clear plastic plug on the damper.
-Removing one or more of the concentric rings surrounding the plug with a sharp knife can increase the minimum airflow.
+To increase the minumum airflow, remove one or more of the concentric rings surrounding the plug with a sharp knife.

 Note: Where ventilation is required by state or local codes, it may be necessary to remove the entire damper assembly to ensure an uninterrupted source of ventilation air.
 To remove the damper assembly, squeeze the round end of the interior controller to slightly elongate it on an up/down axis.
 The damper hinge posts can then be disengaged from the body of the controller.
 Remove the entire damper assembly and slide control.
 Place the insulated cap onto the modified interior wall mounting.